 An MQI channel connects an MQSeries client to a queue manager on a server machine.
 It is for the transfer of MQI calls (for example, MQPUT) and responses only and is bidirectional.
 A channel definition exists for each end of the link.
 On some platforms, some types of MQI channel can be defined automatically.

-For more information on channels and how to use them, see the MQSeries Intercommunication book.
+For more information on channels and how to use them, see "Distributed queuing components" in the MQSeries Intercommunication book.